multimodal-interpretability/multimodal-saes/README.md

 ## SAE Training

-A single-file script for training SAEs for LlaVa-Next on an 8-gpu host node can be found in \sae\sae-trainer.py, alongside several evaluation scripts.
+A single-file script for training SAEs for LlaVa-Next on an 8-gpu host node can be found in /sae/sae-trainer.py, alongside several evaluation scripts.
 Remember to download the ShareGPT4V dataset: https://sharegpt4v.github.io/.

 ## Steering Interventions

 A hackable single-file script for performing interventions on huggingface models with KV caching is under \steering\steering_rollouts.py .
 Be sure to enable KV caching - this project generated nearly a billion tokens!

+## Models & Data

+The SAE weights for several layers are stored under sae/weights/SAE. training data is the ShareGPT4V dataset, as previously mentioned.
+The raw results of the Mehcanical Turk Experiments are under steering/.